evil0sheep/motorcar/README.md

 ### Building the Motorcar Compositor Library

-Currently the entire compositor library is built with qmake, but eventually I would like to transition to GNU autotools and only use qmake to build the Qt dependent components (since this is a relatively small portion of the code base).
+Currently the entire compositor library is built with qmake, but eventually I would like to transition to CMake and only use qmake to build the Qt dependent components (since this is a relatively small portion of the code base).
 To build the motorcar compositor library:

 	$ cd path/to/motorcar/repo
 	$ qmake
 	$ make

 This will build shared objects in the lib directory (under the repository root directory) which compositors will link against when using the Motorcar compositor library.

+**Be sure that you are running the qmake binary that you just built.** If you configure Qt with the prefix '/opt/qt5' be sure you are running /opt/qt5/bin/qmake.
+Specify the full path if neccessary

 ### Building the Example Compositor ###